 - D. Describe how the project / programme would screen innovation small grant proposals for their potential to provide economic, social and environmental benefits, particularly to vulnerable communities, including gender considerations, while avoiding or mitigating negative impacts, in compliance with the Environmental and Social Policy and Gender Policy of the Fund. - 38.
 All responses to the call for concept notes and proposals (Component 1 Incubator phase) will be subject to an assessment process to shortlist 20 that will be required to submit proposals and subsequently awarded with a USD 50,000 each to participate in the incubator phase. - 39.
-More specifically, the shortlisted 20 concept notes will then be invited to submit proposals which will be evaluated by SPREP (the PRMG12 technical working group13).
-The evaluation exercise is guided by the SPREP Grants Policy and Procedures Manual. - 40.
+More specifically, the shortlisted 20 concept notes will then be invited to submit proposals which will be evaluated by SPREP (the PRMG12 technical working group13). - 40.
 The evaluation results will identify proposals to be considered for grant award.
 Following the evaluation, a due diligence assessment will be conducted on the 20 grantees.
 A list of the successful 20 proposals will be recommended to the SPREP PRMG Leadership Group for endorsement. - 41.
 Once endorsed by PRMG, the SPREP Small Grants Coordinator will proceed to finalising and signing of financing agreements with the 20 grantees.